This accessibility statement applies to https://www.londoncouncils.gov.uk/

 This website is run by London Councils.
 We want as many people as possible to be able to use this website.
-For example, that means you should be able to:

 AbilityNet has advice on making your device easier to use if you have a disability.

-How accessible is the website?
+How accessible this website is

 We know some parts of the London Councils website aren’t fully accessible:

 - some buttons and links can’t not be triggered using a keyboard

 - many of our PDFs don't meet accessibility standards and are not accessible to a screen reader